TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/elements-and-tags.md

 ### Elements and Tags

-Almost all elements on a html page are just a pieces of content wrapped in opening and closing HTML tags.
+Almost all elements on an html page are just pieces of content wrapped in opening and closing HTML tags.

-Opening tags tell the browser this is the start of a html element, they are comprised of a keyword enclosed in angle brackets `<>` .
+Opening tags tell the browser this is the start of an html element, they are comprised of a keyword enclosed in angle brackets `<>`.
 For example an opening paragraph tag looks like this: `<p>`.

-Closing tell the browser this is where an element ends.
+Closing tags tell the browser where an element ends.
 They are almost the same as opening tags, the only difference is they have a forward slash before the keyword.
-For example a closing paragraph tag looks like this: `</p>`.
+For example, a closing paragraph tag looks like this: `</p>`.

 A full paragraph element looks like this: